roydavid957/DL-Project-2/README.md

     * outputs (within 'txt_results' folder):
         - bleu_train_GRU2GRU_d0.1_gc1.0_lr0.001.txt
         - loss_train_GRU2GRU_d0.1_gc1.0_lr0.001.txt
-- Running a bunch of experiments:
-NOTE: The bash scripts can only be used on the Peregrine PC cluster
-    * After having uploaded the folders onto Peregrine, open the terminal and cd into RNN/, then submit one of the bash scripts (e.g.: sbatch train_GRU_clip.sh)

 ## How to visualize experiment results (RNN models):
 - Open the terminal within RNN/ and run plot.py accompanied by the following arguments: